jaimevepe/Bootcamp-repo/02_midterm_review/m14/question.md

 star.getName works because getName is with in the star Object, and .getName is the right key to get the value. **

+Feedback -> Partial credit - 25%

+undefined 'Julia Roberts'

+because 'this' is the global object in the last line where the starsName() is called.